 Entries by Kristin Sample

-March Match 2023 is Here!
+March Match 2024 is Here!

+March Match 2024 is here!
 Every year in March since 2018, the Club has had a very special event to help raise funds for our organization – namely our “March Match Fundraiser”.
 We are excited to support the club again during the upcoming month with our annual fundraiser.

 Thank you for caring about the Washtenaw Alano Club.